ankit7540/H2-PolarizabilityMatrixElements/FORTRAN-program/README.md

-`rovibME` FORTRAN program
+`rovibME_dynamic` and `rovibME_static` FORTRAN programs
 -----------------------------
 A FORTRAN program for the computation of rovibrational matrix elements for for H<sub>2</sub>, HD and D<sub>2</sub> within v=0--4 and J=0--10.

 Compiling the code
 -----------------------------
-Presently the program is tested with `gfortran`.
+Program has been tested with `gfortran`

 Usage
 -----------------------------
 1. Under the FORTRAN-program directory compile the code using `gfortran`, for example,

 ```
-gfortram -o computeME rovibME
+gfortram -o ComputeDynamic rovibME_dynamic.f
 ```

 to generate the executable `computeME`

-2. Next, execute `./computeME` which should produce the following message and input details.
+2. Next, execute `./ComputeDynamic` which should produce the following message and input details.

 ```